 An MA from Antioch University-New England is available in Clinical Mental Health Counseling.
 The full-time program generally takes students three years to complete, though there is a part-time program available, too.
 The requirements include 60 credit hours that focus on core courses, practicum and internships, and electives.
 The program is offered on two campuses – one that is online and one that is located in Keene, New Hampshire.

 Carlow University offers a Master of Science in Professional Counseling.
 The program, offered at the Main Oakland campus, is a total of 60 credit hours.
-There are various tracks that are available, including clinical mental health and addictions counseling.
+There are various tracks that are available, including clinical mental health and addiction studies program.
 Within the program, there will also be a practicum and internship, ensuring that it’s possible to get the hands-on experience of working to counsel individuals and small groups.

 An MA in Clinical Mental Health Counseling is available from Gallaudet University.
 Within the Department of Counseling, students can choose from various courses in counseling as a way to diversify their education.
 The program is a minimum of 69 credit hours, which spans across two years.
 The program is accredited by the Council for Accreditation of Counseling & Related Educational Programs.